-Following conclusion of the application period, the Baccalaureate Nursing Programs Director (as part of the Admission, Progression, and Retention Committee) will review all applications and make recommendations for admission of no more than 20 students per faculty member.
+Following conclusion of the application period, the Baccalaureate Nursing Programs Director and the Admission, Progression, and Retention Committee will review all applications and make recommendations for admission of no more than 25 students per faculty member.
 The recommendations will be submitted to the Chair of the Department of Nursing for approval.
-The student will receive notification of the admission decision to the nursing program via the Program Director, the Chair of the Departmental designee thereof.
+The student will receive notification of the admission decision to the nursing program via the Program Director, the Chair of the Department, or a departmental designee thereof.